Writing a Novel (Online)

 There is a scholarship place available on this course for a writer who otherwise could not afford to attend.
-We particularly welcome applications from writers of colour, disabled writers and LGBTQ+ writers.
+We particularly welcome applications from writers of colour, working class writers, disabled writers and LGBTQ+ writers.

 To apply, please email a covering letter and 1,000 words of prose (as Word docs or PDFs) to email@example.com, with the subject line ‘Scholarship Application: Writing a Novel (Online)’.
 The full terms and conditions and more information about our scholarship programme can be found below.

 When I started the course, I was considering giving up on my dream of ever having a career as a writer [...]
 In my case, it's been life changing.

 I took a rough plot outline to the Faber Academy Writing a Novel online course with the brilliant Tom Bromley.
 By the end of the course I had learnt so much and managed to complete a rough first draft.

 I've been wanting to do this course for several years, and it more than lived up to expectations.
 It was genuinely one of the best things I've ever done, I absolutely loved it.